Hypercubers/hypercubing.xyz/docs/theory/grip_theory.md

 These properties are redundant: suppose we call these $X, g, Y$ respectively.
 Then $Y = \{ x \cdot g \mid x \in X\}$, or simply $Y = X \cdot g$; and likewise and $X = Y \cdot g^{-1}$.

-When we perform a twist, we choose a face $f$, and a rotation $r$ of the cube that sends the chosen face to itself: $r \cdot f = f$.
+When we perform a twist, we choose a face $f$, and a rotation $r$ of the cube that sends the chosen face to itself: $f \cdot r = f$.
 Then for each piece one of two things happen:

 - If the piece is currently incident with $f$, it gets acted on by $r$, sending $(X, g, Y) \mapsto (X, gr, Y \cdot r)$.
 - If the piece is currently not incident with $f$, it remains unchanged.